LOADING ...

 And her yellow jutting teeth,

-No matter how they were at school.
+No matter how unpopular they at school.

-Pike walked out onto the street,
+Pike walked barefoot out the street,

 along the sidewalk,

-Scooped up her shiny, platforms
+Scooped up her shiny, rumpled

 And continued along the road.

-as the noises of the city faded,
+Kristin: as the of the city faded,

-She a whole new world,
+She discovered a new world,

 A lot of green, and room for sounds.